Just after school let out this June we welcomed a new four-legged member of the family. This was Penny the day we adopted her…

 Weeth’s Top Tip #3: Feed for Your Breed

 Always, and I mean always, feed your large or giant breed puppy a diet developed specifically for large or giant breed puppies.
 The level of calories, calcium (an essential mineral necessary for bone growth among other things), and the calcium-to-phosphorus ratio (the level of these two essential minerals relative to one another) should be controlled in the diet for large and giant rapidly growing dogs.
-Overnutrition (i.e., overfeeding) and excess calcium intake doesn’t typically cause developmental bone and joint disease in small and medium breeds (though excess calories can still lead to obesity and joint disease down the line), but these can be a serious health risk in large and giant breed growing puppies.
+Overnutrition (i.e., overfeeding) and excess calcium intake don’t typically cause developmental bone and joint disease in small and medium breeds (though excess calories can still lead to obesity and joint disease down the line), but these can be a serious health risk in large and giant breed growing puppies.
 If large and giant breed puppies are overfed and grow too quickly their bones and joints can’t physically keep up; too little calcium and the bones become weak and fragile and can break as the puppy grows and jumps around as puppies do; too much calcium and the extra is deposited in the bone preventing normal remodeling and bone growth.
 This is partially related to their physical size (larger puppies have more mechanical force on their developing bones and joints) as well as how much time they spend in the active “puppy growth” phase.
 A small breed dog with an expected adult size of less than 20 lb will reach 80% of its expected adult size by about 9 months of age, whereas in a large breed puppy with an adult size of 55-90 lb it is closer to 12 months, and a giant breed (90 lb+) may not reach 80% of its adult size until closer to 15-18 months of age.
 More months of growth means more months where things could go wrong if the diet isn’t balanced for their needs.

 Weeth’s Top Tip #4: Feed for Body Condition

 All puppies go through stages of growth where they seem to grow out (i.e., get pudgier) before they grow up (i.e., get taller) so brief periods of excess puppy fat aren’t a concern to me, but if your puppy is constantly in the rolly-polly phase they may be getting too many calories overall.
-Waltham just released a puppy growth chart kit with a handy smart phone app (that is unfortunately only available through the UK App Store currently) that can help vets and caregiver track growth.
-Hopefully the US version is on its way to the App Store, but until then I can track Penny on a printed version of the chart below.
-And in case you were wondering what an “ideal” body condition would be there is a handy chart you can print off of the World Small Animal Veterinary Association (WSAVA) website and share with the whole family, especially the one that like to give treats.
+Waltham just released a puppy growth chart kit with a handy smartphone app (that is unfortunately only available through the UK App Store currently) that can help vets and caregiver track growth.
+Hopefully, the US version is on its way to the App Store, but until then I can track Penny on a printed version of the chart below.
+And in case you were wondering what an “ideal” body condition would be there is a handy chart you can print off of the World Small Animal Veterinary Association (WSAVA) website and share with the whole family, especially the one that likes to give treats.

 Weeth’s Top Tip #5: Store You Pet Food in Its Original Container